spotify/apps-tutorial/README.md

 # Spotify Apps API Tutorial
 ![Spotify Apps Tutorial home screen](https://github.com/spotify/apps-tutorial/raw/master/img/screenshot.png)

 This is a Spotify App that explains shows useful code snippets that can help you make a [Spotify Apps](https://developer.spotify.com/technologies/apps/).
 It uses version 0.x of the Spotify Apps API.
+If you want to have a look at the tutorial that uses a preliminary version 1.x of the Spotify Apps API, [check the 1.0 branch](https://github.com/spotify/apps-tutorial/tree/1.0).

 ## Installation